laravel/lumen-docs/events.md

 <a name="registering-events-and-listeners"></a>
 ## Registering Events / Listeners

 The `EventServiceProvider` included with your Lumen application provides a convenient place to register all event listeners.
-The provider is not loaded by default and must be enabled by un-commenting the line
+The provider is not loaded by default and must be enabled by un-commenting the following line in your `bootstrap/app.php` file:

 	// $app->register(App\Providers\EventServiceProvider::class);
-in your `bootstrap/app.php` file.

 The `listen` property contains an array of all events (keys) and their listeners (values).
 Of course, you may add as many events to this array as your application requires.
 For example, let's add our `PodcastWasPurchased` event: